dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 [LoopBack CLI](https://github.com/strongloop/loopback-cli), like the Angular CLI, is a command-line tool that helps to quickly create LoopBack applications, models, and data sources.
 In other words, LoopBack CLI is an application generator.

-To install the LoopBack CLI tool, you can use [NPM as follows](https://www.npmjs.com/):
+To install the LoopBack CLI tool, we can use [NPM as follows](https://www.npmjs.com/):

 ```sh
 npm install -g loopback-cli
 ```

-After the installation is complete, you can run `lb` to start creating an application:
+After the installation is complete, we can run `lb` to start creating an application:

 ```sh
 lb
 ```

-This will prompt you a set of questions to create your app.
+This will prompt us a set of questions to create our app.
 First, it will ask the app's name.
-Enter `spotify-app`.
-Then the generator will prompt you for the name of the directory to contain the project.
-Press Enter to accept the default (the same as the application name):
+Let's enter `spotify-app`.
+Then the generator will ask for the name of the directory to contain the project.
+Let's press _enter_ to accept the default (the same as the application name):

 ```sh
 [?]
 What\'s the name of your application? spotify-app
 [?]
 Enter name of the directory to contain the project: spotify-app
 ```

 The third question will be about LoopBack version.
-You can choose `3.x (current)`:
+We can choose `3.x (current)`:

 ```sh
 ?
 Which version of LoopBack would you like to use?
 (Use arrow keys)